-A “wetable” surface is one which is said to have “high surface energy,” liquid can be spread across the surface without the bunching of droplets.
+A “wetable” surface is said to have “high surface energy,” liquid can spread across the substrate without the bunching of droplets.
 Low surface energy materials which do not “wet out” leave liquid droplets standing proud – imagine a freshly waxed car sprayed with water droplets – the drops bunch up at a steep angle to the paintwork.

 Surface energy is normally measured in mJ/m² or Dynes.
-Generally to be able to bond a material it needs to have a surface energy of >36 mN/m (although this can still be pretty hard to bond to even with industrial adhesives).
+Generally, to be able to bond a material, it needs to be >36 mN/m.
+However, this can still be pretty hard to bond to, even with industrial adhesives.

 Table showing surface energy values of common engineering materials.
 Figures in mJ/m².

-As you can see, it is plastics that exhibit the lowest surface energy.
+As you can see, plastics exhibit the lowest surface energy.
 This makes them challenging for both industrial adhesives and printing inks to adhere to.